 Working a corporate job isn’t the only way to create a stable career.
 Learning a skilled trade is an extremely underrated route that offers many high-paying trade job options.

 Not only that, these jobs are in high demand!
-There is a growing skills gap in several trades due to many tradespeople aging out of their jobs and fewer people choosing to work those jobs.
+There is a growing skills gap in several trades due to many tradespeople aging out of their careers and fewer people choosing to work those jobs.
 For instance, Deloitte reported that 1.9 million skilled trade jobs in manufacturing are expected to go unfilled by 2033, an industry that accounts for $2.3 trillion of the US’s GDP and supports hundreds of local economies across the U.S.

 Combine that with the growing demand for trade workers in other areas, such as wind turbine technicians (growth rate 60%), electricians (growth rate 11%), and HVAC technicians (growth rate 9%), and you’ll see a massive opportunity in these top jobs of the future.